CareXpress Issues Warning on Misleading Rapid COVID-19 Testing

 “It’s also important to note that some of these tests are not designed to detect active infections,” Gross explained.
 “That, too, could lead to a false sense of security and someone who is asymptomatic could expose the other to the virus, believing that they do not have it.”

-FDA Commissioner, Stephen Hahn, shared similar worries while on Meet the Press recently.
+FDA Commissioner, Stephen Hahn, shared similar concerns while on Meet the Press recently.
 “I am concerned that some of the antibody tests that are on the market, that haven’t gone through the FDA scientific review, may not be as accurate as we’d like them to be,” Hahn was quoted as saying.

 All CareXpress locations do offer an FDA approved test for COVID-19 that provides results in a 24-hour time period.